 · Flexible studies over two days a week, combined with extensive self-study

-This module seeks to introduce you to the core concepts in digital marketing management and establish the dynamics between the traditional and the digital within marketing theory and practice.
+This module seeks to introduce students to the core concepts in digital marketing management and establish the dynamics between the traditional and the digital within marketing theory and practice.
 Further, the course discusses the impact of digital marketing and platforms on social contexts and examines how the roles, activities and outcomes of the consumers, corporations and society are shifting (for instance, the rise of the prosumer; the sharing / access economy; participatory culture; citizenship and democracy, and the nature of work).

 In this capstone module you will be given a topic, drawn from current issues faced by businesses, and you will be expected to identify and select an organisational or industry context.
 You will expected to undertake a substantial review of secondary sources, comprising both academic journals and industry publications.
 Using relevant market research techniques, you will undertake a substantive and unique primary research study, providing a critical analysis with key insights.
 You will be asked to make justified and feasible managerial suggestions, prepare an executive summary, and deliver a presentation to communicate your findings.

 Using a blend of theoretical and experiential learning approaches, this skills and employability-focussed module aims to support and accelerate personal and team based development for master’s degree students.